Color Contrast for Better Readability

 3. Examine body text contrast

 First, it's helpful to establish good body text values.
-I usually start with a neutral color palette and aim for the lightest gray with a AAA (Section 508 compliant) rating (here's a good plain language explanation of ratings, WCAG 2.0 Level A/AA/AAA versus Section 508.)
+I usually start with a neutral color palette and aim for the lightest gray with a WCAG AAA (Section 508 compliant) rating.
 The AAA rating ensures optimal readability while some brightness allows for softness in the text.
 Note that the color names are custom names that I've assigned to the colors (from previous article, Giving Colors More Colorful Names.)

 Testing a neutral color palette as text on a white background (from previous article: Shades of Gray — Yes, Really.)